weaviate/weaviate-io/developers/weaviate/api/rest/objects.md

 import HowToGetObjectCount from '/_includes/how.to.get.object.count.mdx';

 :::tip After a class object count?
-A: This `Aggregate` GraphQL query will retrieve the total object count in a class.
+A: This `Aggregate` query will retrieve the total object count in a class.

 <HowToGetObjectCount/>
 :::